Pitt basketball | Panthers bump off No. 25 North Carolina

 Burton created matchup problems for the Tar Heels.

-“Blake made a big three to kind of get us going,” Capel said.
+“Blake made a big 3 to kind of get us going,” Capel said.

 Hinson wasn’t the only one who made crucial shots in the second half.
 Nelly Cummings made a 3-pointer with 7:20 remaining to cut Pitt’s deficit to one, then made two shots to tie the game.
 Nike Sibande made two important baskets late, as well as assisting on Cummings’ 3-pointer.